EIRIS research is based on a fully transparent and holistic research methodology which is certified according to external industry quality standards.

 We also monitor company involvement in other areas of ethical concern such as animal testing, controversial weapons, gambling, pornography and tobacco production.

-Our standard research universe includes around 3,000 companies and covers major national and international indices.
+Our standard research universe includes over 3,000 companies and covers major national and international indices.
 Additionally, we research 7,000 companies on a more focused basis.
 Furthermore, our research universe can be extended to provide bespoke coverage of additional companies and issues.

 Our commitment to quality

 EIRIS is committed to providing quality research.
 We are a member of the Association for Responsible Investment Services (ARISE) and certified to the Arista Quality Standard, the most stringent quality standard in the market.

 EIRIS researchers and global network partners work to a common framework with clear and transparent indicators.
 The assessment methods we use have been developed over time to reflect international and other external norms, and particular client needs.
 We don’t provide consultancy services to the companies we research.

 The EIRIS research process